 The Three-Sport Athlete

 Although specialization is the current prevailing trend in American high school athletics, St. Andrew's encourages its student-athletes to pursue a different path: that of the multi-sport or three sport athlete.
-In leaving home to attend our all-boarding school, St. Andrew's student-athletes give up hometown opportunities to play a single sport year-round on their local club or travel teams—and we believe the benefits of pursuing this "road less traveled by" makes all the difference for our student athletes.
-Benefits of being a multi-sport athlete at St. Andrew's include:
+In leaving home to attend our all-boarding school, St. Andrew's student-athletes forego playing a single sport year-round on their local club or travel teams, but gain the opportunity to become more complete athletes—and we believe the benefits of pursuing this "road less traveled by" makes all the difference for our student athletes.
+And, thanks to our coaches' extensive network, committed St. Andrew's athletes are also able to compete with local club, travel, AAU, or U.S. National teams if they choose.

 Greater opportunities for leadership development & personal growth